nickyreinert/AutomatedWordPressInstallation/README.md

 ## Content
     ADD_CONTENT=yes|no
 Do you want to add posts?

     META_INPUT='{"_elementor_edit_mode":"<![CDATA[builder]]>","_elementor_template_type":"<![CDATA[kit]]>","_elementor_version":"<![CDATA[2.9.13]]>"}'
 Some e.g. Themes expect special information within the post meta data.
 You can define them here.
+They will be added to every created post.

     RANDOMIZE_EVERY_ITEM=yes|no
 If set to yes, every category, tag, post, post excerpt and post title and even image will be randomized, this cost a lot of time, because it leads to a couple of HTTP requests.